Updated Apr 21 2020

 Thanks to all of these donations as well as some acquisitions by the museum themself, Barcelona’s Picasso Museum currently has a collection of over 3800 of the Malaga-born painter’s works, which makes it one of the world’s most important museums.

-The Picasso Museum with ArticketBCN or Barcelona Card to visit the Museum
+Visiting The Picasso Museum with ArticketBCN or Barcelona Card

 The period of Picasso’s artistic activity that is most represented in the museum is that of his youth, which makes it the best place to learn first-hand about the painter’s formative years.